You are here

 SYMBI project will contribute to improve the implementation of regional development policies and programmes related to the promotion and dissemination of Industrial Symbiosis and Circular Economy.

 The main objective of SEA-MATTER is to demonstrate and validate the reuse of coastal algae and seaweed accumulations as raw materials in composites industry.

 At the end of year 2014 the Lozere Department engaged in a territorial plan of waste prevention.

 Among the different actions, the Department has implemented an action in three pilot colleges to fight food waste in the canteens.
 The ambitious and transversal program involved actors at all levels in the college: Director, Manager, kitchen team, teachers, students and their parents.

 In Hamburg, green public procurement principles are included in the City's overarching procurement policy.
-Additional environmental contract requirements are imposed by the City specifically for road construction tenders.
+Additional environmental contract requirements are imposed by the City.